Latest Book

 Bill Kurtis, Peabody and Emmy Award-winning journalist of National Public Radio's “Wait Wait…Don’t Tell Me!"

-Listen to his beautiful and compelling introduction:
+Listen to his beautiful and compelling thoughts:

 Through our friendship, I have learned two things about Carla: She is one who “looks up” with a vibrant, hopeful perspective and she embraces the miracles in her life.
 This book tells the story of Carla, her mother Mary, and how over time, Lourdes was woven into their lives, bringing them even closer together in the most beautiful of ways.
 It is a miraculous journey of reflection, hope and love; one, I know you will enjoy.

-Michele L. Sullivan, author of Looking Up: How a Different Perspective Turns Obstacles into Advantages and retired director of Corporate Social Innovation and President of the Caterpillar Foundation.
+Michele L. Sullivan, author of Looking Up: How a Different Perspective Turns Obstacles into Advantages

 “If the esplanades could talk, the stories they would tell.
 For all the curious tourists who visited, there were millions upon millions who came to Lourdes for more serious reasons.
 They came on gurneys or in wheelchairs, hobbling on crutches or limping with canes.
 Few were healed; most were not.
 And still, they came.
 They came deaf or blind, bearing physical deformities, diseased with hidden maladies--cancer, diabetes, leukemia, AIDS.
 They brought their struggles with autism, dementia, Down syndrome, anxiety, depression, and addiction.